alanszlosek/noice-datepicker/README.md

 I don't regularly exclaim "Noice!" ... it's just not my style.
 But since I am squarely in favor of the ethical and just treatment of my fellow human beings, you can consider the name to be exclaiming "No ICE!" instead.

-Thank you for your attention to the matter, and for taking part in the fight for ethics, kindness, and justice.
+Thank you for taking part in the fight for ethics, kindness, and justice (if you have the means to do so).
 The moral arc of the universe depends on it.

 ## Todo